A Message from Dean Celia M. Klin

 With a history tied to the origins of Binghamton University, Harpur College offers a wide array of exciting opportunities.
 We invite you to explore the possibilities that await you at Harpur College, and to help us write the next chapter of our unfolding story.

 About Celia M. Klin

-After serving seven years as associate dean and senior associate dean, Professor Celia M. Klin was named the interim dean of Binghamton University’s Harpur College of Arts and Sciences in July 2020.
+After serving seven years as associate dean, senior associate dean and interim dean, Professor Celia M. Klin was appointed dean of Binghamton University’s Harpur College of Arts and Sciences in July 2021.

 A cognitive psychologist who conducts research in the field of psycholinguistics, Klin joined Harpur in 1994 as a professor in the Psychology department.